BPCI-Robotics/notebook-24-25/notebook.md

 ### PROS
 Someone suggested using OkapiLib to program the robot.
 This would be considered a breaking change and a time consuming one, so like other projects, it was delayed until after the competition.
 This is because we would need to port our code to C/C++, which wouldn't be difficult but there are two programmers on the team, only one of them knows C. However, this would be very beneficial.
 This is because:

 * Micropython is very limiting: it lacks not only syntactical sugar like f-strings but also the ability to import other files as modules.
-This makes it easier to get lost in the long single-file codebase and its global variables.
+This makes it easy to get lost in the long single-file codebase and its global variables.
 It also does not come with every Python standard module, not just the obvious ones like `os`.

+* Python isn't often used to code robots in the industry.
+For this, low-level languages like C are often used, especially to interface with a real-time kernel like PROS uses.
+Though it is more complex overall, you gain a lot more fine-grained control and performance, though for the VEX brain performance is irrelevant.

+* OkapiLib provides many facilities to make it easier to code the autonomous period.
+This will definitely help us to win autonomous points in future competitions.

+### Problems encountered
+The robot still gets stuck on donuts.
+We also just have a lack of special things about the robot.
+It does not have an autonomous system and it does not have an elevation system.
+We don't have time for this as the day comes closer.

+## Tue, November 19

+### What we did

+### Problems encountered